react-cosmos/react-cosmos/docs/README.md

 ### Output filename

-Cosmos overwrites `output.filename` in the webpack config to `[name].js` by default.
+Cosmos overwrites `output.filename` in the Webpack config to `[name].js` by default.
 Due to caching, this isn't ideal when generating static exports via `cosmos-export` command.
 Use the `webpack.includeHashInOutputFilename` setting to change the filename template to `[name].[contenthash].js`.

 ```json
 {